jecki/DHParser/documentation_src/Reference.rst

 Mind that in PEG-style it can be difficult to avoid ambiguities when using regular expressions to define the atomic-expressions.
 This can lead to unexpected parser-errors.
-Therefore it is better to use the `|`-sign for denoting alternatives, rather than a slash `/`.
+Therefore it is better to use the vertical bar "|" for denoting alternatives, rather than a slash "/".
 The meaning is in any case the same, namely, that of PEG-grammars where the first alternative that matches is used rather than checking all alternatives (as Earley-parsers would do).

 Note that despite of being based on parsing expression grammars DHParser fully supports direct and indirect left recursion in the grammar-definition.
-In order to avoid endless-loops it employs the seed-and grow-algorithm.
+In order to avoid endless-loops it employs the `seed and grow algorithm`_ as described by van Rossum in his Blog-entry on `left-recursive PEG Grammars`_.

 .. _directives_reference: